 The changes are being introduced because of concerns that consumers were being misled by price claims made by broadband providers.

-Before the new rules came into effect on October 31, broadband suppliers were able to show all the different elements of the deal separately on their advertisements.
+Before the new rules come into effect on October 31, broadband suppliers were able to show all the different elements of the deal separately on their advertisements.

 That meant ads could show any introductory offer, contract length, line rental and one-off costs individually, and providers were able to place greater emphasis on certain factors.